openkim/kliff/docs/source/auto_examples/example_uq_bootstrap.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 99-108
+GENERATED FROM PYTHON SOURCE LINES 90-101

 Finally, we will iterate over these bootstrap data samples and train the potential using each data sample.
 The resulting optimal parameters from each data sample give a single sample of parameters.
 By iterating over all data samples, then we will get an ensemble of parameters.

+Note that the mapping from the bootstrap dataset to the parameters involve optimization.
-We also recommend in using the same optimizer setting as the one used in the model training step.
-This also means to use the same set of initial parameter guess when the loss potentially has multiple local minima.
+We suggest to use the same mapping, i.e., the same optimizer setting, in each iteration.
+This includes using the same set of initial parameter guess.
+In the case when the loss function has multiple local minima, we don't want the parameter ensemble to be biased on the results of the other optimizations.
 For neural network model, we need to reset the initial parameter value, which is done internally.

 ..
-GENERATED FROM PYTHON SOURCE LINES 108-113
+GENERATED FROM PYTHON SOURCE LINES 101-108

 .. code-block:: default

     # Run bootstrap
-    BS.run(min_kwargs=min_kwargs)
+    min_kwargs = dict(method="lm")  # Optimizer setting
+    initial_guess = calc.get_opt_params()  # Initial guess in the optimization
+    BS.run(min_kwargs=min_kwargs, initial_guess=initial_guess)